How to create your first choropleth map

 To create tooltips, let’s click on “ Customize tooltips”:

-On the top right, you can see all the columns you uploaded.
+Underneath, you can see all the columns you uploaded.

-You can click on the names of the columns to insert them directly in the Title or Body.
+You can click on the names of the columns to insert them directly in the title or body.
 If you do, you’ll see curly brackets around the name of the column.
-This will tell Datawrapper to show the actual name of a country (e.g. “Germany” or “France”) when you hover over it, and not the word “country”:
+This will tell Datawrapper to show the actual name of a country (e.g. “Germany” or “France”) when you hover over it, and not the word “Country”:

-And HTML tags are allowed, so you can make text strong when you write the HTML tags <strong></strong> or <b></b> around them, and even create HTML tables within the tooltips.
-To read more, visit another academy article "How to create tooltips".
+You can also add text and links to the tooltips, as well as HTML tags.
+So you can make text bold when you write the HTML tags <b></b> around them, create HTML tables within the tooltips, and even insert if-else statements.
+To read more, visit another Academy article "How to customize tooltips".
+Now you have working tooltips!
+Try to hover over countries.
+This is what they should look like.

 Publish your map

-Once you’re happy with how your map looks like, you can go to step 4: “Publish & Embed” with a click on the last arrow.
+Once you’re happy with how your map looks like, you can go to Step 4: “Publish & Embed” with a click on the last arrow.

 There, click on “Publish chart”.